Benefits to Providers

 Once DHMH receives the enrollment, you will be contacted with your login information.
 In the meantime, please refer to the user guides and training videos below to learn how to use ImmuNet.

 Efforts to achieve electronic data exchange will benefit providers for both public health and Meaningful Use (MU) or the MIPS Advancing Care Information (ACI) requirements.
 If you are not already sending vaccination data to ImmuNet electronically and would like to start, you can visit the DHMH Public Health Reporting webpage to view the steps for data exchange.
 You can find the standard specifications (HL7 v2.5.1) for sending electronic data, as well as options on how to send the data (SOAP web services or SFTP).

 Step 1 (Registration) is only required if you participate in the EHR Incentive or MIPS Program.
 Multiple locations sharing the same Electronic Health Records (EHR) system can register and onboard together as a group effort.
 If you have registered in the past and are ready to begin testing, email email@example.com.

 Providers not participating in the EHR Incentive or MIPS Program can send data in other formats (HL7 v2.3.1/2.4, HL7 v2.5.1, or flat file) if your EHR does not support the required MU format.
 See our FAQs or contact the Help Desk with any questions.

-Note: By 01/01/2018, the Maryland Department of Health IIS (ImmuNet) will conform to the CDC HL7 2.5.1 Implementation Guide for Immunization Messaging, Release 1.5 and Addendum, including supporting Query/Response, acknowledgment messaging, and the receipt of National Drug Codes (NDC) for newly-administered immunizations.
+Note: As of 01/01/2018, the Maryland Department of Health IIS (ImmuNet) conforms to the CDC HL7 2.5.1 Implementation Guide for Immunization Messaging, Release 1.5 and Addendum, including supporting Query/Response, acknowledgment messaging, and the receipt of National Drug Codes (NDC) for newly-administered immunizations.

 Maryland Vaccines for Children (VFC) Provider Requirements in 2017